ucamrc/grasshopper-puppet/README.md

 Now edit the right `common.json` for your chosen environment (`dev`/`qa`):
 * to make `tenant_hostname` match your new server's hostname
-* to change git config to match a tag if appropriate
+* review the two git `revision`s under `app_install_config`: if appropriate, edit each to a commit SHA, tag or branch name of your choice

 `devserver$ sudo vim environments/[dev|qa]/hiera/common.json`